Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 ## Slowing down the rate of diffusion

 There is just one problem.
 Our cellular automaton model of diffusion is too volatile!
 In a true diffusion process, all of the particles would not rush out of the central square in a single time step.

+{% include gallery caption="A 5 x 5 cellular automaton model for diffusion of a single particle.
+(Left) The system contains a maximum concentration of particles in the central square.
+(Center) The system after one time step.
+(Right) The system after two time steps." %}

 Our solution is to add a parameter <em>d</em><sub><em>A</em></sub> representing the *rate* of diffusion of *A*.
 Instead of moving a cell's entire concentration of particles to its neighbors in a single time step, we move only the fraction <em>d</em><sub><em>A</em></sub> of them.